RohanKrMahato/instituteautomationdoc/docs/technical_documentation/frontend/utils/convertImageToBase64.md

 ## Overview

 The `convertImageToBase64` utility is a JavaScript function designed to convert an image file into a Base64-encoded string.
 It is implemented as a Promise-based function that uses the `FileReader` API to read the file and extract the Base64 data, stripping the data URL prefix.
-This utility is likely used in a web application (e.g., an academic automation system for IIT Guwahati) to handle image uploads, such as profile pictures or assignment submissions, for transmission to a backend API.
+This utility is used in our web application to handle image uploads, such as profile pictures or assignment submission.

 ## Dependencies